jacekkaplon/The-Littlefish-Hunter/README.md

 <br>

-* 🔹 **Phase 2: The Sentinel (Active Defense)** – Deployment of the dedicated Raspberry Pi 4 network sensor node.
+* 🔹 **Phase 2: The Sentinel (Active Defense & LAN Validation)** – Deployment of the dedicated Raspberry Pi 4 network sensor node.
 Containerized the medium-interaction Cowrie honeypot using Docker and enforced zero-trust network perimeter isolation using an Alta Labs Route10 router.
-Segmented the infrastructure into an isolated Attack Zone (VLAN 99) for wlan0 and a secure Management LAN (VLAN 1) for eth0 log shipping.
+Segmented the infrastructure into an isolated Attack Zone (VLAN 99) for wlan0 and a secure Management LAN (VLAN 1) for eth0 log shipping. **Conducted pre-deployment offline manual testing inside the LAN to validate the end-to-end telemetry pipeline and verify custom Wazuh decoding rules before shifting the sensor online.**
 <br>

 * 🔹 **Phase 3: Threat Intelligence & Correlation (Current)** – Active 8-day multi-node telemetry collection window.
 Cross-referencing raw database records between the public cloud infrastructure and the residential honeypot node to isolate, profile, and attribute concurrent, coordinated global botnet campaigns.